RebeccaPedler/abalone_colour_toolkit/validation/morphometrics/morphometric_validation.md

 ## Method

-n = 2,261 paired measurements compared against `05_abalone_morphometrics.py` script
+n = 2,261 paired measurements compared against `05_ROI_morphometrics.py` script
 measurements on the same images.

 - Manual measurements taken using a measuring board with ruler to the nearest whole millimetre
-- Script version validated: `05_abalone_morphometrics.py`
+- Script version validated: `05_ROI_morphometrics.py`
-- Comparison methods: Bland-Altman analysis, paired t-test, linear regression, and per-image absolute error with threshold breakdown
+- Comparison methods: Bland-Altman analysis, linear regression, and per-image absolute error with threshold breakdown
 - Length was the only dimension validated; width and area have no manual reference measurements
 - Three images were flagged by the script as outside the plausible size range